algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 	gen.bind_type(PythonVoidPtrConverter('intptr_t'))

  ```
-The seventh one is the convert size type
+The seventh one is the convert size type:

 ```python